chalco777/oral_microbiome/README.md

 * **Assembly & binning:** [nf-core/mag](https://nf-co.re/mag/3.3.0/) for contigs, bins, viral identification, and QC summaries.
 * **Resistome analysis:** RGI/HTSeq-count → RPKM normalization → MaAsLin2 & ANCOM-BC2 for differential ARGs.

-> ⚠️ **IMPORTANT:** **Refer to each folder for the figures and the Markdown document with detailed descriptions** of the statistical analyses and the procedures implemented.
+> ⚠️ **IMPORTANT:** **Refer to each folder for all the figures and the Markdown document with detailed descriptions of the statistical analyses and the procedures implemented**.

 ## Repository structure